Robert Crumb: In the media

 Crumb and his work are featured in Ron Mann's Comic Book Confidential (1988).

 In the Star Wars movie Return of the Jedi (1983), the name of the character Salacious B. Crumb is derived from, and is an homage to, Crumb.

 In the 2003 movie American Splendor, Crumb was portrayed by James Urbaniak.
 Crumb's wife Aline was quoted as saying she hated the interpretation and never would have married Robert if he was like that.

 In 2005, Crumb brought legal action against Amazon.com after their website used a version of his widely recognizable "Keep On Truckin'" character.
 The case was expected to be settled out of court.

-Underground rap artist Aesop Rock mentions Crumb several times in his lyrics, including in the songs "Catacomb Kids" from the album None Shall Pass and "Nickel Plated Pockets" from his EP "Daylight".